 |---|---|---|

-| Camouflage and burying | The body flattens and is covered with sand to avoid detection | Low chance of interaction if left undisturbed; accidental contact possible in shallow water |
+| Camouflage and burying | The body flattens and is often covered with sand to avoid detection | Low chance of interaction if undisturbed; accidental contact can occur in shallow or murky water |

-| Short flight and wedging | Pectoral fins wedge into substrate to anchor or escape short distances | Usually results in retreat; may make the animal harder to spot for divers |
+| Short escape and substrate use | Pectoral fins help the animal push off, bury, or anchor briefly in the substrate to evade threats | Typically results in retreat; may make the animal harder to detect for swimmers or divers |

-| Dentition and jaws | Teeth designed for gripping prey and crushing shells | It can cause puncture wounds; it has a limited capacity for severe trauma compared with large sharks |
+| Dentition and jaws | Teeth are adapted for gripping and holding slippery prey | Can cause puncture or crushing injuries but generally less severe than attacks from large predatory sharks |

 Do Angel Sharks Attack Humans?
 Documented Incidents and Context